-Financial Controller: 6 Tips To Maximise Salary & Achieve Career Growth
+Financial Controller: 6 Tips to Maximise Salary Potential

 A financial controller is in a position of leadership.
 Although different companies have different structures, the financial controller is usually close to the very top of the finance and accounting department.
 Because of this, financial controllers have to demonstrate their leadership abilities in addition to their core skills in finance, accounting, budgeting, planning, reporting, etc.